wrightedu/Discord-Bot-Introduction/README.md

 Firstly, clone this repository (if you haven't already).

-You'll need to install the [discord.py Python module](https://pypi.org/project/discord.py/).
-Run `pip install discord.py`.
+You'll need to install the [discord.py Python module](https://pypi.org/project/discord.py/) and [dotenv](https://pypi.org/project/python-dotenv/).
+Run `pip install discord.py dotenv`.

 Next, you'll need to get the bot's token.
 This is used to tell Discord which bot should be run off the code.
 Go back to the `Bot` page, and copy your token.